canonical/juju-dashboard-mock-server/README.md

-## Mock API server for jaas-dashboard
+## Mock API server for Juju Dashboard

-To set up and start the server with:
+Set up and start the server with:

 ```
 make && make run